mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 Early revenue can be deceptive, not because it's unimportant, but because it often comes from a small, non-representative group: friends, early adopters, and the startup-curious.
 Their willingness to pay doesn't always map to future behaviour.
 We might be testing generosity, not demand.

-I saw the same pattern again with SpaceforU, a venue-booking platform.
+I saw the same pattern again with a venue-booking platform I co-founded at Falmouth University's incubator.
 We built a working MVP in 24 hours and quickly onboarded listings.
 Early bookings rolled in.
 It felt like another win.
-But many of those bookings came from friends who were experiencedevent organisers.
+But many of those bookings came from friends who were experienced event organisers.
 Their support was helpful, but short-lived.
 They used the product once, gave feedback, and moved on.

 These organisers weren’t struggling to find venues.
 Their real challenge was managing logistics more broadly, including catering, ticketing, vendor coordination, equipment, and scheduling.
 Our platform solved only one small part of that workflow.
 It wasn’t useful enough on its own to become part of their process.